Gluten free diets and coeliac disease

 Beware of contamination…

 If you have coeliac disease, it’s always advised to check the ingredients list to ensure that the product does not contain wheat.
-If a product says starch (wheat or maize), it is not safe for consumption unless it has a gluten free label.

 The ingestion of even a small amount of gluten can cause damage to the small bowel for someone with coeliac disease.
 Therefore, it is vital to AVOID inadvertent contamination of gluten free foods with gluten.